gtxaspec/wz_flash-helper/docs/README_switch_profile_openipc.md

 To get the `setup_openipc_env.sh` script work, edit the script to set your Wi-Fi name(SSID) and password, optionally set your camera MAC address and Timezone.

-The Wi-Fi driver doesn't need to be set manually but it is automatically detected.
+The Wi-Fi driver doesn't need to be set manually because it is automatically detected.

 **Step 6: Edit the program configuration file**